justy/asyn/README.md

 *** This is highly v0.0.1

-#asyn
+# asyn #

-###asyn is an asynchronous lightweight open framework that renders performant and gracefully degrading web content.
+###asyn is an asynchronous, open, performant Javascript framework that renders web content.

----
+* Open : asyn is designed to be server agnostic.
+A server only needs to conform to a simple protocol to work with asyn.

+* Performant : Non-blocking is the name of the game.

-##Quick Start
+## Quick Start ##

 Kick it off out of the box with